reubenstr/metaphasic-blog/_posts/rgby-rom.md

 ![rgby-rom video](/assets/blog/rgby-rom/videos/RGBY-ROM-demo-video.mp4)

-Video of the computer loading a program into memory from the RGBY data cartridge.
-The program creates patterns on the LED port.
+Video of the computer loading a program into memory from the RGBY data cartridge that creates patterns on the LED port.

 ![RGBY ROM raw nits](/assets/blog/rgby-rom/RGBY-ROM-raw-nits.jpg)